axieinfinity/ronin-documentation/docs/intro/introduction.md

 ### What is a Blockchain?

-Blockchain is a shared, immutable ledger that facilitates the process of recording transactions and tracking assets.
+Blockchain is a decentralised, immutable ledger that facilitates the process of recording transactions and tracking assets.
+Blockchains are typically managed by a peer-to-peer (P2P) network, where nodes collectively execute a consensus algorithm protocol to add and validate new transaction blocks.

 ### Proof-of-Authority